mbuffa/mbuffa.github.io/content/articles/20250826-burn-your-team-in-six-months.md

 The request "Please make another ticket" is not a mark of laziness.
 I mean, sometimes, it can be.
 But there are good reasons to shape something, to consider it *not perfect*, but *good enough*, and to improve it with iterations.
 Especially if a first version has been manually tested.
 You don't want to risk regressions because new feautres popped in after QA.

-Working in a company with uncertain funding or market fit is a lot about timing, tests, quick (and stable) prototypes that you improve, and listening to your team is also important.
+Working in a company with uncertain funding or market fit is a lot about timing, tests, quick (and stable) prototypes that you improve or esentually replace, and listening to your team is also important.

-### Denying reality
+#### Denying reality
 There's nothing worse for a leader than denying reality about the market he's trying to enter in, or about the financial status of his own company.

 The leader is the ship's captain.
 If your team feels numbers aren't good, and your only response is to hide metrics on the next week slides, not discussing measures, or in general, not mentioning the elephant in the room, then your team anxiety level is going to increase, significantly.

 Working in a startup is hard.
 From my humble experience, leading small teams is even harder.
 But ignoring the hole in the ship's hull is not going to help.

-### Bitching about others and denying responsibility
+#### Bitching about others and denying responsibility
 It is certain that a shortage of funds and treasury can damage a company (or even a person) in many ways.
 And people can indeed demonstrate skill issues, or take actions that will have deep negative consequences.

 But the worst thing somebody can do is bitching about others, whether they're still in the company or have been fired, or *encouraged* to leave, or whether they can even hear you in the next room.